 - Heart failure

-How much someone should weigh depends on several factors including age, gender, and height.
-Obesity is an epidemic in the U.S. affecting 1 in 3 adults.
+How much someone should weigh depends on several factors, including age, gender, and height.
+Obesity is an epidemic in the US, affecting 1 in 3 adults.

-Other conditions that are stress-related are:
+Other stress-related conditions are:

 - Gastrointestinal problems